JoeHalasz/Afraid-in-a-Cave/Asymmetrical-Horror-Multiplayer-Game/Classes.md

 Classes are based on starting loot

 Prospector has a pickaxe to start
-Security has a weapon of some sort
+Brawler has a weapon of some sort (club?) and are stronger (can carry heavier things faster) Scout has boots that allow them to move faster / have more stam?